Have you heard the story about the hackers who used a fish tank to steal data from a casino?

 It’s the best way to make sure that our network of useful devices continues to work for us rather than for bad actors.

 Code protection, cryptography, integrity control and communication hardening are key tools to achieve this.
-They help us to restore the balance in IoT between speed and security.
+They help us to restore some of the balance in IoT between speed and security.

 At Licel we provide protection for Java, Android and iOS platforms.
 This helps you to secure components of your IoT network so that bad actors aren’t able to benefit.